 The digital process - making a print.

+Printing from a film capture involves several steps, the workflow is far simpler with digital capture.
 Once processed by the lab, the selected transparency goes then to the scanner, which does introduce artifacts, as well as softening of detail and contrast, which must be corrected back to baseline.
 Large format sheet film attracts dust like a magnet, leaving spots on the original image.
 The digital process allows spotting out that dust like Ansel never thought possible, and sidesteps the need to spot the final print with ink.
 Preservation of reality is not a contentious issue in black and white printing, because everything is interpretation.
 Ansel stated that the negative was just the beginning in the art of print making, and worked those negatives to death to produce his fine images.

 We accept almost any manipulations in black and white as being fair game, but decry even minor manipulations in color as trickery.
 Yet each of us perceives color differently: age, gender, genetics, mood, and time of day all play a part in how we "see" color.

 People frequently make the comment, “That can't be real”.
 That's partly correct, it can't.
 The color print is a compromise, an interpretation of an original scene to the best that dyes can be transferred to the final print with all the limitations inherent to the process.
 There are wide differences in the way film and paper render color.
 The print, or printed page, is in fact a facsimile under the best conditions.
 My goal is to share special moments in nature with you, using modern methods to optimize the process of conversion from magical light to printed page or display print.